GrolarDan/pg-releaser-lib/README.md

 # Publish java artifact to Maven Central Repository

-Publish java packages to Maven Central Repository through Sonatype OSSRH (OSS Repository Hosting) with maven tool and GitHub actions.
+Publish java packages to Maven Central Repository through Sonatype Central Portal with maven tool and GitHub actions.
 It is based on guides from Sonatype, Maven and GitHub pages.

 - [Sonatype](https://central.sonatype.org/publish/publish-guide)